Akunnaya

 Akunnaya.

 If my father, a man plagued with the curse of Adam like every other human, can love his child like this, I must be guilty of underestimating God’s love for me.
 I must not really understand God’s love for me.
+It must be beyond me.
 I must not be able to comprehend how much God loves me.
 I must not.
-It must be beyond me.

 And so do you.